-For More Information
+For More Information:

 Representatives are available for 90 days from the date of this letter, to assist you with questions regarding this incident, between the hours of 8:00 a.m. to 8:00 p.m.
 Eastern time, Monday through Friday, excluding holidays.
-Please call the help line 1-800-405-6108.
+Please call the help line at 1-833-603-9760 and be prepared to supply the fraud specialist with your unique code listed within.

-Wacoal sincerely regrets any concern or inconvenience this matter may cause, and remains dedicated to ensuring the privacy and security of all information in our control.
+RCS sincerely regrets any concern or inconvenience this matter may cause and remains dedicated to ensuring the privacy and security of all information in our control.